grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 * [ ] Cassandra might have long fingernails that are painted and chipped; and short black curly hair
 * [ ] emphasize the weight of the crates with the warheads earlier
 	* (during the part where they are re-arranging the crates in the hold, seems like a good place for that)
-* [ ] when they arrive at the underwater dock, have the two beefy guys extract a docking fee.
-* [ ] the sub with the ram probably identifies which Authority they are when they reach out the first time over ship-to-ship.
-But the crew acts like they don't know who they are later.
-Make sure this is consistent and makes sense.

 #### storm:
 * [ ] revisions for Gregory death scene: